BilalAslam1/leapGrad-test/README.md

 - Run npm start
 - Make requests to localhost:3000/

-## Register
+## Register routes

 - Make requests to localhost:3000/register
 - pass in username, email, password in req.body

-## Register

-- Make requests to localhost:3000/signin
-- pass in email, password in req.body

-## Message
+## Chat with other users routes

-- To send a message:
+To send a message:

 - Make requests to localhost:3000/sendMessage
 - pass in message to send as message, current user as user_id, user to send message to as to_id in req.body

-- To see all messages with a user:
+To see all messages with a user:

 - Make requests to localhost:3000/converstationWithUser
 - pass in current user_id, user to see messages with as to_id in req.body

-## Tweet
+## Tweet routes

-- To create a tweet:
+To create a tweet:

 - Make requests to localhost:3000/createtweet
 - pass in tweet as message and user id as user_id in req.body

-- To update a tweet:
+To update a tweet:

 - Make requests to localhost:3000/updatetweet
 - pass in updated tweet as message, user id as user_id, and tweet id as tweet_id in req.body

-- To get 5 or less of a user's tweet(s):
+To get 5 or less of a user's tweet(s):

 - Make requests to localhost:3000/readtweet
 - pass in user id as user_id in req.body

-- To delete a tweet:
+To delete a tweet:

 - Make requests to localhost:3000/deletetweet
 - pass in tweet id as tweet_id and user id as user_id in req.body